damonyoungcc/english-interview/mock1.md

 I worked closely with the **product** and **backend teams** to confirm requirements and deliver high-quality features on time.

-## 进一步的讨论
+## 5.后台管理系统的模板 进一步的讨论
-This admin system template came from our rewards system admin management project.
+This admin system template came from our rewards points system admin management project.
 We designed it with a good user experience in mind.
 After the product and operations teams used it, they loved it.
 So we decided to promote it across the company.